Genivia/ugrep/README.md

                   Display version with linked libraries and exit.

            -v, --invert-match
-                  Selected lines are those not matching any of the specified  pat- terns.
+                  Selected lines are those not matching any of the specified patterns.

            --view[=COMMAND]
                   Use COMMAND to view/edit a file in query mode when pressing CTRL-Y.

            -W, --with-hex
                   Output binary matches in hexadecimal, leaving text matches alone.
                   This option is equivalent to the --binary-files=with-hex option with --hexdump=2C.
 To omit the matching line from the hex output, combine option --hexdump with option -W.  See also option -U.

            -w, --word-regexp
                   The PATTERN is searched for as a word, such that the matching text is preceded by a non-word character and is followed by a non-word character.
 Word characters are letters, digits and the underscore.
-With  option  -P, word characters are Unicode let- ters, digits and underscore.
+With option -P, word characters are Unicode letters, digits and underscore.
 This option has no effect if -x is also specified.
-If a PATTERN is specified, or -e PATTERN or -N PATTERN, then this option has no effect on -f FILE  patterns  to allow  -f FILE patterns to narrow or widen the scope of the PAT- TERN search.
+If a PATTERN is specified, or -e PATTERN or -N PATTERN, then this option has no effect on -f FILE patterns to allow -f FILE patterns to narrow or widen the scope of the PATTERN search.

            --width[=NUM]
                   Truncate the output to NUM visible characters per line.
 The width of the terminal window is used if NUM is not specified.
 Note that double wide characters in the input may result in wider lines.

            -X, --hex
                   Output matches in hexadecimal.
 This option is equivalent to the --binary-files=hex option with --hexdump=2C.
-To omit the match- ing  line  from  the hex output, use option --hexdump instead of -X.  See also option -U.
+To omit the matching line from the hex output, use option --hexdump instead of -X.  See also option -U.

            -x, --line-regexp
                   Select only those matches that exactly match the whole line, as if the patterns are surrounded by ^ and $.
 If a PATTERN is specified, or -e PATTERN or -N PATTERN, then this option has no effect on -f FILE patterns to allow -f FILE patterns to narrow or widen the scope of the PATTERN search.

            --xml  Output file matches in XML.
 If -H, -n, -k, or -b is specified, additional values are output.
 See also options --format and -u.

            -Y, --empty
                   Permits empty matches.
 By default, empty matches are disabled, unless a pattern begins with `^' or ends with `$'.
 With this option, empty-matching patterns such as x? and x*, match all input, not only lines containing the character `x'.

            -y, --any-line, --passthru